oncodash/oncodash/CONTRIBUTING.md

         Ref:#123
         BREAKING CHANGE: expects a key-value pair instead of single items.
         ```
+    - If you spread your changes across several atomic commits,
+      in order to ease the reviewer's job (thanks!),
+      please ensure that at least one commit message is correctly formatted with
+      all relevant information.
 4. Ensure that you did not introduce bugs by adding unit tests that run your new code.
 5. Ensure that you did not introduced a regression by running all the tests
    yourself, from within the project's containers.